zarf-dev/proposals/0051-v1beta1-schema/README.md

 #### Zarf Tools wait-for Changes

 `zarf tools wait-for` is the underlying engine to `.wait.cluster`.
 Currently, `zarf tools wait-for` shells out to `zarf tools kubectl wait`.
 In the future, `wait-for` will optionally accept an API version alongside the resource kind.
-If API version is set, and condition is empty then kstatus will be used as `wait-for`'s engine.
+If API version is set and condition is empty, then kstatus will be used as `wait-for`'s engine.

 v1alpha1 packages do not have `.apiVersion` as a sub field under `.wait.cluster`, so they will always use the existing engine, avoiding breaking changes. v1beta1 packages will require that `apiVersion` is set.